-There are penalties and fines for certain offences that are similar for the majority of domestic taxes, with the exception of Excise Duty.
+There are penalties and fines for certain offences that are similar for the majority of domestic taxes.
 The penalties and fines for these offenses are explained in turn below.
 For penalties and fines that are relevant to specific tax types, see their respective chapters in this Tax Handbook.